viky-ai/website/doc/guides/agent-behavior/index.md

 ## How a sentence is interpreted

-The console panel's functionality is not just limited to that.
-It allows you to explore in detail how your agent interprets each word in your requested sentence.
+Sometimes an agent will not understand a sentence as you expected.
+In such case, the console panel's functionality allows you to explore in detail how your agent interprets each word.

-Let see how an agent dedicated for currencies in viky.ai interprets the sentence "100 euros".
+Let see how an agent dedicated for currencies in viky.ai interprets the sentence "It costs between 10 and 15 canadian dollars".

-To explore, turn the `Verbose` mode `ON` and send the request.
-The `Explain` tab will now have three sections for each of the interpretations matching the sentence.
+To explore, switch the `verbose` mode to `ON` and send your sentence.
+In the `Explain` tab each interpretations will have a new section `Highlight` showing which words of the sentence matched by the interpretation.

-1. `Scores` section shows how the score was calculated.
-2. `Highlight` section shows which words of the sentence were matched by the interpretation.
-3. `Solution` section gives the corresponding solution for the sentence.

 ![Explain with Verbose ON](img/verbose_on.png "Verbose mode ON")

-The `Highlight` section further allows you to see how the NLP matched each word with the interpretations and entities lists of the agent.
+This section further allows you to see how the NLP matched each word with the interpretations and entities lists of the agent.
 Just click on one of the highlighted words.
-Let us click on "euros".
+Let us click on "dollars".

 ![Highlight list](img/highlight_list.png "List of matching interpretations for a word")

-You will see a list of interpretations and entities lists matched for "euros".
-If you watch closely, the first item in the list is the minimal interpretation matching the word.
-The interpretations and entities lists in the list are arranged in a tree fashion with the last one being the one that incorporates all the interpretations and entities lists above it.
+You will see a list of potentials interpretations and entities lists match for "dollars".
+If you watch closely, the list is sorted so that the top correspond to the more precise match and going down to the less precise, ending with the whole sentence.

-You can even navigate to interpretations or entities lists from that list.
-Click on the first item in the list, in our case the `money_entity` entities list and the platform takes you to the exact expression within the clicked entities list that matched the word, "euros".
+You can even navigate to interpretations or entities lists from that section.
+Click on the first item in the list, in our case the `money_entity` and the platform takes you to the exact entity within the clicked entities list that matched the word "dollars".

 ![Click on an item](img/highlight_click.png "Navigate from within the highlight list")

-This gives you an exact idea how NLP breaks down your sentence to match the interpretations of the agent.
+This gives you an idea how the agent breaks down your sentence and how to improve your formulations and entities lists if something is not behaving as you expect.

 ## Regression tests for your agent